olasunboESQ/LITA_DATA_CLASS/README.md

     This involves the exploration of the Data to answer some questions about the Data such as :

-   -  Which Branch of the company is selling the most product =   -  Which product are top sellers
+   -  Which Branch of the company is selling the most product
+   -  Which product are top sellers
-   -  Which Yaer has the most sales?
+   -  Which Year has the most sales?

 ### Data Visualization
 ---